Replacing Life Insurance in New York

 PR 107 – Disclosure Statement for use with Replacement of Term Policy to Term Policy (With no cash value) only

-Having these completed forms available to you will provide you with a way to make apples-to-apples comparisons of term life policies.
+These completed forms will provide you with a way to make apples-to-apples comparisons of term life policies.

 The Bottom Line

-When you have existing whole life insurance or universal life insurance policy, it is extremely important for you to receive accurate information.
+You need to receive accurate information when you have existing whole life insurance or universal life insurance policy.

-Make sure your agent provides you with all of the above or choose a different agent to help you.
+Ensure your agent provides you with all the above, or choose a different agent to help you.

 Please take a few minutes to submit your quote request today.
 There is never any pressure or obligation with our service.
 Thank you.